rockcesar/LatinChainDevelopments/README.md

 snake (MIT License) is the Super Snake.
 It's a modification of https://github.com/iamchrismiller/responsive-snake (MIT License, 2021)
 #Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

-chess (GPLv3) is the Chess.
-It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021)
+chess (AGPLv3) is the Chess.
+It's a modification of https://github.com/LabinatorSolutions/stockfish-chess-web-gui (GPLv3, 2021.
+Currently it's AGPLv3, 2024)
 #Put it in the root of HTTP Server: /var/www/html (You can use domains or subdomains)

 piapp-example (PiOS License) is a test and example of how to use Pi Apps API in a Webpage.